E-O-H/WSE-weighed-PageRank/README.txt

 DIRECTORY_PATH: Path to the directory containing pages.
 F_VALUE: The probability of following links in the PageRank model.

+Instructions regarding the extra options:
-Use -h (-help) to print usage.
+Use -D (-DEBUG) to print debug information (change of each page's score in each iteration step) Use -h (-help) to print usage.